Diren-Deniz-Yildirim/Squadron_Emulator/README.md

 # Squadron_Emulator
-Sega Gennesis Emulator for the best experince.
+Commodore64 Emulator for the best experince.